PETERCHUU/DNNGolang/ALS/Readme.md

 https://www.youtube.com/watch?v=EvV5Qtp_fYg

-each layer have three step
+## each layer have three step

-Layer N
+> Layer N

-## normal forwarding step
+### normal forwarding step

 each neuron output float point for next layer

-## Evaluation
+### Evaluation

 using each float point use fitness function output score

-## selection
+### selection

 shorting the score, use first 30% of score and directly output float point to next layer

-## mutation
+### mutation

 other 70& randomly use different function to change the neuron,

 1. Nothing
-2. NewConnection or delete connection?
+2. NewConnection
-3. New Node(Neuron?) or delete if no connection?
+3. New neuron add in middle
 4. Change Weight and Bias

-if neuron no connection, delete the neuron

-Layer N+1
+> Layer N+1

+# network work flow

+1. just making one layer for input , and one neuron for output layer,don't connect them
+2. change weight on neuron
+3. model find bad score, add connection to output layer
+4. model find bad score, add more neuron in middle
+5. add connection between new neuron and other neuron
+6. loop step 2 to 5